rnabioco/djvdj/README.md

   sobj_in = so_vdj,                                   # Seurat object
   filt    = "CQQSNSWPYTF" %in% cdr3[chain == "IGK"],  # Condition to use for filtering
   new_col = "IGK_seq",                                # Name of new column
-  true    = "CQQSNSWPYTF",                            # Value to use when condition evaluates to TRUE false   = "other"                                   # Value to use when condition evaluates to FALSE )
+  true    = "CQQSNSWPYTF",                            # Value when condition is TRUE false   = "other"                                   # Value when condition is FALSE )

 vdj_cols <- c(vdj_cols, "uniq_chains")